South Cambridgeshire (constituency)

 South Cambridgeshire is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the UK Parliament since the 2024 general election by Pippa Heylings of the Liberal Democrats.

 The constituency boundaries were significantly changed under the most recent Boundary Commission review.
 The new constituency is also named South Cambridgeshire although it comprises approximately 60% of the original electorate who are now joined by voters formerly in South East Cambridgeshire constituency along with voters in the Cherry Hinton ward formerly in Cambridge constituency.

-The previous MP Anthony Browne opted to fight the newly formed St Neots and Mid Cambridgeshire seat which contains part of his old constituency.
+The previous MP Anthony Browne opted to fight, unsuccessfully, the newly formed St Neots and Mid Cambridgeshire seat which contains part of his old constituency.